 Inexpensive and ready to eat out of the can, some prefer to eat Vienna sausages sliced on a sandwich, cooked on a stick over a campfire, or fried in a pan on a camp stove.

 Vienna sausages have a best-by date of 5 years if properly stored in a cool, dry location.
-As long as the can is undamaged and has been properly stored, sausages will still be safe to eat beyond that date.
+As long as the can is undamaged and properly stored, sausages will still be safe to eat beyond that date.

 One 4.6oz can of Libby’s Vienna sausages contains 13 grams of fat.